A Guide to Lansoprazole

 There are several other proton pump inhibitor medicines, which work in the same way as lansoprazole but which may be more suitable for you to take.

-Omeprazole 20mg and 40mg are one of the most widely prescribed medicines to treat conditions caused by excessive acid in the stomach.
+Omeprazole is one of the most widely prescribed medicines to treat conditions caused by excessive acid in the stomach.
 This PPI is also a prescription-only medicine (POM) for the most part.
 However, it can also be purchased from pharmacies in low doses for heartburn and acid reflux.
 It can be taken by adults and children, too.
 Omeprazole is usually the medicine that is prescribed for women who are pregnant or breastfeeding, as it is safe for them to take.

 To learn more about Lansoprazole and Omeprazole and other alternatives, read our medical guide.